 Session 3 of the 2020 Webinar Series.

 “As 2020 ramps up, please advocate often and enthusiastically!”
 This is a call to action from GIA president and CEO Eddie Torres’s recent blog.
-We are in a federal election year and it is particularly important to clarify what is, and isn’t, within the boundaries of funders when discussing advocacy and lobbying.
+We are in a federal election year while witnessing our world shift as a result of COVID-19, so it is particularly important to clarify what is, and isn’t, within the boundaries of funders when discussing advocacy and lobbying.
 However, once the parameters are clear, how can funders be strategic about activating their power and resources to shift narratives and inform cultural policy?
 Which organizations in the field are already civically engaged and modeling ways to dismantle structures and shift narratives?
 Join us on April 14 to hear from Abby Levine, director of Bolder Advocacy at Alliance for Justice, and Favianna Rodriguez, co-founder and president, The Center of Cultural Power.
 They will offer a 101 on advocacy and lobbying practice for funders, and how funders and grantees can become more civically engaged to reclaim truth and proclaim justice.

 For the deaf or hard of hearing, live captioning is available by request.
 Please contact Sherylynn Sealy, GIA program manager, at least three (3) business days prior to the webinar to request live captioning.